 Shout for Help

 It’s important to let firefighters know you are there, and if you haven’t managed to call 999 you need to raise the alarm.
 Lean out of the window to breathe if you need to.
 Keep drawing attention to yourself.
 If the window is locked try breaking it with a heavy object.
-Strike the window in the corner, hard to break the glass.
+Strike the window in the corner, as it can be hard to break the glass.
+It may also be worth purchasing several Life Hammers which is a small price to pay if it aids your escape.

 Only escape from a window if you are in immediate danger from the fire.
 When in the room it is advisable to put bedding or clothes at the bottom of the door to stop the smoke coming in before you all have escaped.
 If there are two adults, then one should drop first to enable the children to be lowered before being dropped, don’t jump.
 If you are escaping from a upper bedroom throw out the mattress or bedding to help cushion the landing.